keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 which can execute a virtually unlimited number of programs, scripts, and functions, as long as they all need the same runner, such as Python.

-Another option is to encode all your steps in the language of your choice and build a container that Keptn will execute.
+Another option is to encode all your steps in the language of your choice and build a container that Keptn executes.
+This is often the best solution if you need to execute complex sequences.

 If you use either the `deno-runtime` or `python-runtime` runner, you can specify the actions to take by coding the actual calls